mingjie-wei/Project_Text_Readability_Prediction/README.md

 Our methodology was validated through a three-phase experiment.
 Our final model, which combines all three feature sets, achieved a **Root Mean Squared Error (RMSE) of 0.6997** on a 20% held-out test set.
 This significantly outperformed our baseline model (Statistical Features only, RMSE: 0.8884).

-A detailed analysis, discussion of pros/cons, and qualitative examples are available in our final report: `A Feature-Based Approach to Text Readability Prediction.pdf`.
+A detailed analysis, discussion of pros/cons, and qualitative examples are available in our final report: [Report_A Feature-Based Approach to Predicting Text Readability.pdf](Report_A Feature-Based Approach to Predicting Text Readability.pdf).

 ## How to Run This Project